Policy on Visiting Students and Veterinarians

 - Students from many foreign countries must obtain a visa if they intend to stay in the United States for more than four weeks.
 Currently an administrative fee of $490 will be charged by the University of California, Davis, to obtain the documents needed for the visa.
 Fees for visa documents will be due at the time visa arrangements are made for each individual and will be paid to the VMTH.
 A visa waiver program exists between the U.S. and some countries, which will allow foreign nationals from those countries to participate in such training without a visa and without incurring an administrative fee.
 Canadian students may be eligible for a TN visa at a minimal cost if obtained at the port of entry.
 Foreign nationals should not be invited as guests of the VMTH until visa requirements have been determined; otherwise, the VMTH could be subject to fines imposed by the US Citizenship and Immigration Services (USCIS).

-- Students seeking to spend time at the William R. Pritchard Veterinary Medical Teaching Hospital (VMTH) will need to submit their preferred visit dates, Service they wish to visit, a current CV, and a letter of recommendation via email to Nicole Adams at (firstname.lastname@example.org), in the VMTH Director's Office.
+Students seeking to spend time at the William R. Pritchard Veterinary Medical Teaching Hospital (VMTH) will need to submit their preferred visit dates, Service/Rotation they wish to visit, a current CV, and a letter of recommendation via email to Nicole Adams at (email@example.com), in the VMTH Director's Office.
+Please see links below for rotation block calendars.

 *Fees are subject to annual adjustment.